48 Hour Beercation on the Shenandoah Beerwerks Trail

 Posted on August 2, 2018

-The Shenandoah Beerwerks Trail is packed with months’ worth of adventure thanks to our location in the Shenandoah Valley, but two days will let you experience some of the best we have to offer.
+The Shenandoah Beerwerks Trail is packed with months’ worth of adventure thanks to our location in the Shenandoah Valley (1.5 hours from DC or Richmond, 3 hours from Hampton Roads,) but two days will let you experience some of the best we have to offer.
 Boutique hotels and rustic farm lodging, craveable food, rockin’ music and outdoor adventure fill out your beercation.
 Here’s our 48-hour guide in nine steps.

 Step 1: Check into Your Hotel